Social work is a versatile degree with a strong outlook for employment opportunities, job growth, career satisfaction, and earnings.

-At BSU you will also be working towards a degree that is in demand.
-According to the Bureau of Labor Statistics, “Employment of social workers is projected to grow 12 percent from 2014 to 2024, faster than the average for all occupations.
-Employment growth will be driven by increased demand for healthcare and social services, but will vary by specialty.”
-For more information check out the Bureau of Labor Statistics’ Occupational Outlook Handbook here.
+According to the Bureau of Labor Statistics, overall employment of social workers is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.
+Employment growth will be driven by increased demand for healthcare and social services, and will vary by specialization (2019).

 So come join us!
 Find out how to apply or come talk to us and see if Social Work is the program for you!